ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

 # numResponses: 22
 # numEntries: 21
 ```
 Great !
-It working flawlessly as we can see the same output from ldapsearch running on our machine, here we have specified the host as `localhost:389` (our forwarded port) along with `-b` and `-D` flag for BASE and BINDDN config we saw on .ldaprc file.
+It working flawlessly as we can see the same output from ldapsearch running on our machine, here we have specified the host as `localhost:389` (our forwarded port) along with `-b` and `-D` flag for BASE and BINDDN config we saw in .ldaprc file.

 Now that everything is configured let's fire up `Apache Directory Studio`